jamesaduncan/osom.guide/src/user-needs.md

 Outcomes are encapsulated in the _why_ part of a user need, and [service metrics](/measuring-service-performance/) should be related the outcome.

 Often finding a good way to measure a particular outcome is challenging.
 From the example above, it might be hard to become immediately aware if someone was unable to prove their identity abroad.
-However, as long as the [executive ](/executive/)can agree, a proxy measure can be used as a substitute for a direct measure.
+However, as long as [{{ exec }}](/executive/)can agree, a proxy measure can be used as a substitute for a direct measure.

 In this case, it could be whether or not someone attempted to travel abroad having used the service.